Jinzang/App-Followme/README.md

 - else

     The "if" and "for" commands can contain an `else`.
-The text beforethe "else" is included if the expression in the enclosing command is true and the text after the "else" is included if the "if" command is false or the "for" command does not execute.
+The text before the "else" is included if the expression in the enclosing command is true and the text after the "else" is included if the "if" command is false or the "for" command does not execute.
 You can also place an "elsif" command inside a block,